 Zerang, a member of the law school’s LEOP program, like Kazemi, said she is looking forward to the mentorship opportunities that go along with being a CBL Scholar, “I hope to learn from the best legal minds in the industry and have the opportunity to one day pave the way for diverse law students who will come after me.”

 The CBL Scholarship program is possible thanks to the support and vision of a group of sponsors, noted Epstein.
-These include leading business law firms Orrick, Gunderson Dettmer and Freshfields, venture capital firm DCVC, in addition to individual contributions by UC Hastings alumni.
+These include leading business law firms Orrick, Gunderson Dettmer and Freshfields, venture capital firm DCVC, in addition to individual contributions by UC Law SF alumni.
 Law firms have also provided summer placements for the CBL scholars.
 Last year’s scholars worked at Orrick, and this summer they will be starting new internships with law firms Wilson Sonsini and Paul Weiss.

 Scott James ’13, one of the program’s founders, said the CBL scholarship program will help law students launch successful careers in business law, “We have assembled world-class resources at the CBL, scholars will receive hands-on academic and professional mentorship, support and guidance through each step of their law school career and beyond.”